negarK2000/negarK2000/README.md

 <!-- Other Sections (Optional) -->
 <details>
  <summary><h3>🔥 My Interests as a Developer</h3></summary>
-  I thrive on constant learning and the challenges that come with this dynamic field.
-While I have a wide range of knowledge in computer engineering and science, my primary focus has been on Software Engineering and Development, Web Development, Computer Networks and Communication, Embedded Systems, and Internet of Things (IoT).
-Recently, I have become interested in learning more about Game Development.
-I believe in writing clean, maintainable code and enjoy finding elegant solutions to intricate problems.
+  I thrive on constant learning and the challenges inherent in this dynamic field.
+While my knowledge spans across computer engineering and science, my primary focus lies in Software Engineering and Development, Web Development, Computer Networks and Communication, Embedded Systems, and Internet of Things (IoT).
+Recently, my interest has piqued in exploring Game Development.
+I strongly believe in writing clean, maintainable code and derive joy from discovering elegant solutions to complex problems.

   I'm excited to collaborate, tackle new projects, and contribute to the ever-evolving tech landscape.
 Let's connect and embark on this amazing journey together!
 </details>